Feyerabend/vm/ps/POSTSCRIPT.md

 first PostScript-based laser printer.
 The collaboration was instrumental in the rise of desktop publishing (DTP).

-But the LaserWriter was expensive, almost $7,000[^hist] USD today.
+But the LaserWriter was expensive, almost $7,000[^hist] USD at the time.
 The investment could though be balanced against much more expensive hire of labour, professional equipment and the cost of time for a final product.
 The lower the cost of the printer, the more attractive the alternative was.[^sidenote]

 One more element was required for the DTP revolution to take off:
 *PageMaker*.[^pagemaker] PageMaker, developed by Aldus